A new white paper looks at what employers can do to overturn the taboo around menopause at work and make it easier for women to talk about it.

 It says that when these symptoms are misunderstood, they can be perceived as performance and attendance issues, leading to negative consequences such as women avoiding or being overlooked for promotion, being put on performance plans and even leaving their jobs.

-It adds that the financial impact of menopausal symptoms is hard to estimate due to the taboo surrounding the condition and women not wanting to share the true reason for their absence.
-Nevertheless, current estimations suggests 14 million working days are lost annually due to menopause symptoms.
+It adds that the financial impact of the related symptoms is hard to estimate due to the taboo surrounding the condition and women not wanting to share the true reason for their absence.
+Nevertheless, current estimations suggests 14 million working days are lost annually due to these symptoms.

 71.2% of women in the WiHTL survey felt that their symptoms may impact or have impacted their performance level.
 A lack of support is leading to women to not want to speak up about their experiences and their needs whilst they transition through the menopause.